 Maybe you wonder why your computer at first performs without any hiccups.
-Then, as you go through your day-to-day tasks, you see a significant performance drop on your system, and it struggles to execute functions that it usually handles.
+Then, as you go through your day-to-day tasks, you see a significant performance drop in your system, and it struggles to execute the functions it usually handles.
 Your computer may even suffer from random freezing issues.

 The most probable cause for this kind of issue is that you are running out of RAM.
 A few years back, you would see systems running on 4GB ram, or even lower, run smoothly no matter what application you throw at it.